alterNERDtive/VaultHunters-tweaks/README.md

 ## Fixes

 * Fixed BCC version number, AGAIN.
 (AND AGAIN.)
 And again … oh!
 Again!
+And again for 3.13!
 * Fixed the “Intelligence” talent giving Illager damage at tier 4.
 Seems they don’t even force 4 eyes when commiting …
 * ~~Fixed “Wild” having a significantly higher weight than the other negative